hashicorp/terraform-enterprise-helm/docs/example/terraform-enterprise-prereqs/charts/README.md

 # Charts

 This directory contains chart artifacts downloaded using Helm's dependency management function.
-It These artifacts can be restored by executing:
+These artifacts can be restored by executing:

 ```sh
 helm dependency update ./docs/example/terraform-enterprise-prereqs